PinCatS/TourGuide/README.md

 I used all my knowledge I gained till project 7.
 The main requirement was to use View Pager and TabLayout as well as ListView/GridView or RecyclerView.

+Additionally share functionality was implemented using custom ShareActionProvider and Image slider.
+Also CoordinatorLayout with AppBarLayout was used to create animation while scrolling.

 ## Pre-requisites
 * Android SDK v29 (min SDK v23)
 * Android Build Tools v29.0.2